edmundmiller/edmundmiller.dev/src/content/post/emacs-data-analysis.md

 ---
 title: Harnessing the Power of Emacs for Data Analysis on NixOS
 description: >
-    In this blog post, we explore the powerful combination of using Emacs, the highly extensible text editor, for data analysis tasks on the NixOS operating system.
-We dive into the benefits of using Emacs for data manipulation, visualization, and reporting, highlighting its vast ecosystem of packages and customization options.
+    In this blog post, we explore the powerful combination of using Emacs, the highly extensible text editor, for data analysis tasks while using the NixOS operating system.
 draft: true
 publishDate: "04 Jan 2024"
 tags: ["emacs", "python", "Nix"]